-Residents who discover an emergency requiring Police, an ambulance, or the Fire Service should dial 111 immediately.
+Residents who discover an emergency requiring Police, an ambulance, or Fire and Emergency New Zealand (FENZ) should dial 111 immediately.
 The Head or Deputy Heads should also be notified immediately.

 The Dunedin Hospital Emergency Department is located at 201 Great King St (03 474 0999).
 If a Resident is taken there, the Head or Deputy Heads and must be notified as soon as possible.